KaiserKlayton/lpa_cnn/results/README.md

 # results
-Output from `helper/compile_results.R` are written here.
+Output from `helper/compile_results.R` and inference run-time logs are written here.